kedacore/keda-docs/content/docs/2.5/scalers/redis-streams.md

     address: localhost:6379 # Required if host and port are not provided.
 Format - host:port
     host: localhost # Required if address is not provided
     port: "6379" # Required if address is not provided and host has been provided.
+    usernameFromEnv: REDIS_USERNAME # optional (can also use authenticationRef)
     passwordFromEnv: REDIS_PASSWORD # optional (can also use authenticationRef)
     stream: my-stream # Required - name of the Redis Stream
     consumerGroup: my-consumer-group # Required - name of consumer group associated with Redis Stream